 Ozzy Osbourne’s courage to admit his sex addiction is more than just gossip mill fodder.
 This latest chapter in his life is an opportunity to address issues facing seniors with addiction, be it involving alcohol, drugs, sex, or other things.
 It also is a chance to encourage people in their golden years that they can make a new start, even if it happens later in life.

 September is National Recovery Month, and in recognition of it, the Palm Beach Institute is taking a closer look at addiction among older people and how they are affected.
-In 2014, the older population–people who were age 65 and older–numbered at 46.2 million that year, which represented 14.5 percent of the US population, says the Administration on Aging.
+In 2012, the older population–people who were age 65 and older–numbered at 43.1 million that year.

 We can expect that the issues today’s seniors face, which include addiction, will only continue, and they deserve our attention and focus.
 This four-part series will explore addiction and dependence in older adults–why it happens, who it happens to, and what can be done about it.